typegrind/typegrind.github.io/doc/logger-api.md

 #### `TYPEGRIND_LOG_FUNCTION_ENTER`

-This macro is used for watched methods, it's added as the first statement into matched bodies.
+This macro is used for watched functions, it's added as the first statement into matched bodies.

 Parameters: